jeromecoupe/petitevue-test/README.md

 # Petite-vue demo

-Simple demonstration of petite vue
+Simple demonstration of petite vue.

-## Installation

-- install node and npm
-- clone repository
+This uses JS modules, so you will have to use a small server (IDE extension, browsersync, etc.) to serve the `index.html` file